SS.5.CG.2.1

 Type: Lesson Plan

-Aaron and Alexander: Lesson 8: Create A Children’s Book:
+Aaron and Alexander: Lesson 7: Create A Children’s Book:

 Students will create a children’s book to explain Aaron Burr’s and Alexander Hamilton’s political participation and political views.
 Students will use carefully chosen text features and a specific text structure that best contributes to the overall meaning of the text.
-This is the eighth and culminating lesson in a unit using the text Aaron and Alexander: The Most Famous Duel in American History by Don Brown.
+This is the culminating lesson in a unit using the text Aaron and Alexander: The Most Famous Duel in American History by Don Brown.

 This resource uses a book that is on the Florida Department of Education's reading list.
 This book is not provided with this resource.